Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: I. Model Hamiltonian of Graphene WSe2 heterostructure

-For our calculation, we set the hopping strength $t=$50~meV.
-The proximity effect of the \ch{WSe2} layer essentially opens up a gap at the Dirac crossing of the graphene bands.
-The induced band gap of graphene gets enhanced with an increase in hopping strength.
+In a perfectly aligned graphene-\ch{WSe2} heterostructure, the off-diagonal term $t_o$ is expected to be zero.
+However, in realistic experimental scenarios, misalignment of the heterostructure, lattice mismatch-induced strain, and small angular mismatch can result in a non-zero off-diagonal hopping, which can be complex in general~\cite{ho2021hall, Sinha2021, Chakraborty_2022,Chakraborty2022T}.
+In our calculation, we set the hopping strength $t_{d}=$50~meV and $t_r=t_i=$ 10~meV.
+The proximity effect of the \ch{WSe2} layer opens up a gap at the Dirac crossing of the graphene bands.
+The induced band gap of graphene gets enhanced with increased hopping strength (primarily $t_d$).
+The off-diagonal terms of the generalized hopping matrix induce an asymmetry in the low energy band dispersion (see Fig.\ref{Fig:contour}) in the vicinity of the band edges.
+More importantly, the axis of band structure asymmetry in the conduction band and the valance band is different (almost orthogonal).
+This band structure is reminiscent of that seen in strained bilayer graphene ~\cite{ho2021hall}.

+Such an asymmetric band structure in the conduction and valance band is analogous to a tilted massive Dirac dispersion, with the tilt direction being orthogonal for the conduction band and the valance band.
+We have plotted the fixed energy contours near the conduction and valence band edges in Fig.~\ref{Fig:contour}.
+We have explicitly checked that the time-reversal symmetry is preserved and the energy dispersion relation satisfies $E_k^{K}= E_{-k}^{K^\prime}$.
+The symmetric response calculated from the composite graphene-\ch{WSe2} model suggests the Drude Hall resistivity $\sigma_{xy}^D$ changes sign when we go from the valence to conduction sector, similar to what we obtained in our experimental results.
+As an additional check, we have also calculated the linear anomalous Hall response of the system, which turns out to be zero (within bounds of numerical accuracy) in presence of time reversal symmetry (see Fig.~\ref{Fig:sigma}).

 The effect of the external perpendicular electric field is introduced by adding a diagonal Hamiltonian.

 Figure~\ref{fig:s1} shows the band dispersion evolution with a perpendicular electric field.
 The band dispersion essentially undergoes an insulator-to-metal transition with the electric field (see Fig.~\ref{fig:s1}).